markstringer-dti/markstringer-dti.github.io/dti.md

 software comes out of discussions between people.
 Conversations between people?
 Well, that's certainly one description of the user and stakeholder research that we talk about in [Chapter SWAMP].
-But right after that, the founding fathers of Agile talk working software.
+But right after that, the founding fathers of Agile talk about working software.

-It's worth asking.
 Why?
-What was the experience of those guys who got together to talk about "lightweight" software methodologies?
-What from their experience caused them to mention "working software" as one of their four key values.
+Why do we think that might be?
+Those guys, who got together to talk about "lightweight" software methodologies, what was their experience?
+What from their experience caused them to mention "working software" as one of their four values.

-My guess is that they had all had experience of projects where the production of working software had been delayed or had never happened.
+My guess is that they had all had experience of projects where the delivery of working software had been delayed or had never happened.
-They had worked on projects where months or years could go by before the specification was agreed and software development could start.
+They had worked on projects where months or years could go by before a specification was agreed, and finally software development could start.
+Then they'd waited maybe more months or years before any of the people who were supposed to use the software got to touch it.

 For the first forty or fifty years that software development existed, that's how people thought it should be done.
 Software development was